VART 270 – Street/Travel Photography

 By the end of this course, successful students should be able to:

-• Demonstrate effective use of DSLR cameras or Mirrorless cameras when photographing characters or an active scene.
-Assessed through Mid Term Critique, Homework assignments, Final Portfolio.
+- Demonstrate effective use of DSLR cameras or Mirrorless cameras when photographing characters or an active scene.
+Assessed through Mid-Term Critique, Homework assignments, and Final Portfolio.

-• Apply technical theory of photographic language to their work.
-Assessed through Check Test, Mid Term Critique, Final Portfolio.
+- Apply the technical theory of photographic language to their work.
+Assessed through Check Test, Mid Term Critique, and Final Portfolio.

-• Ability to critique and take part in discussion on content driven visuals.
+- Ability to critique and take part in discussions on content-driven visuals.
 Assessed through class critiques.